 The Veterinary Technology Program consists of open enrollment courses (general education and division specific) and program specific courses with limited enrollment.
 The open enrollment courses may be taken prior to entry into the limited enrollment courses.
 To be considered for entry to limited enrollment courses, please see the Applicant Information packet located on the webpage.
-A cumulative GPA of 2.7 is required for open enrollment courses, as well as a grade of C or higher in all courses.
+A cumulative GPA of 2.7 is required prior to application to limited enrollment courses, as well as a grade of C or higher in all courses.
 Entry to the Veterinary Technology program’s limited enrollment courses is based on a competitive selection process.
 Students wishing to pursue a baccalaureate degree and/or admission into a school of veterinary medicine should meet with an advisor and/or the program director for additional curriculum.

 An Associate Degree in Veterinary Technology can be helpful in many different paths, and will open many doors.
-A graduate from this program; once accredited; will be eligible to sit for the Veterinary Technician National Exam.
+A graduate from this program will be eligible to sit for the Veterinary Technician National Exam.
 Those graduates who pass this exam with a score of 75% or better will be eligible to register with the Ohio Veterinary Medical Licensing Board in order to practice within the State of Ohio.
 A registered veterinary technician, or RVT, is responsible for assisting the veterinarian in a general practice.
 His or her job duties may include, but are not limited to: performing dental cleanings and radiologic procedures; surgical and anesthetic assistance; diagnostic laboratory techniques; IV catheter placement; patient monitoring; inventory control; and office staff management.
 In addition, this degree can be a stepping-stone to a 4-year degree at another institution, and eventually to Veterinary School (an additional 4-year program).
 It can also make you eligible to gain employment within a classroom or laboratory setting.
-RVTs are vital to the practice of veterinary medicine, and are in high-demand within the Dayton area at this time.View Full Program Details
+RVTs are vital to the practice of veterinary medicine, and are in high-demand within the Greater Miami Valley area at this time.View Full Program Details

 This degree uses courses from existing technical certificates as well as a general education base to fulfill an educational need for agricultural studies within the Miami Valley.
 Individuals seeking an agricultural degree will be able to tailor their degree toward a specific area of interest within agricultural studies.
 The major areas of concentration will be: Animal Production, Precision Agriculture and Agricultural Equipment Operator.
 Note: This program requires an approved ATS application.
 Please contact email@example.com if interested.View Full Program Details